toluLikesToCode/poly-state/DEVELOPMENT_WORKFLOW.md

 cd /path/to/your/external/project

 # Link the package
-npm link @tolulikescode/universal-store
+npm link open-store
 ```

 **What this does:**

-- Creates a symlink in `node_modules/@tolulikescode/universal-store` pointing to your package
+- Creates a symlink in `node_modules/open-store` pointing to your package
 - The external project now uses your local development version

 ### Development Iteration Cycle